aumouvantsillage/guillaume.baierouge.fr/src/2021-01-05-my-first-dsl-with-racket-step-6.md

 The parser is specified as a grammar in `spicy/lang/grammar.rkt` using the Brag language.
-The beauty of it is that Brag itself is implemented as a Racket DSL with a custom syntax.
+Interestingly, Brag itself is implemented as a Racket DSL with a custom syntax.

 The starting rule of the grammar is `begin-tiny-hdl`.